 Let me guess – You’ve gone to the old Google machine and typed in “how to get rid of anxiety” only to find a whole bunch of articles and blogs containing breathing exercises.
-Let me also guess that you’ve tried breathing exercises before, but found them unsuccessful in helping you get rid of your anxiety.
+Perhaps you’ve tried a breathing exercise or two before, but found them unsuccessful in helping you get rid of your anxiety.

 You must be feeling real frustrated right now.

 First of all, I want you to know that you are not alone.
 A lot of people feel like breathing exercises do not work for them.
-And while that truly is the case sometimes (after all, not all interventions work for every person), a lot of people enter into the practice with unrealistic expectations to no fault of their own.
-After all, anxiety is a super uncomfortable experience so our first instinct is to make it go away.
-So, shouldn’t breathing exercises do just that and take away the uncomfortable feeling?
+And while that truly is the case sometimes (not all interventions work for every person), a lot of people enter into the practice with unrealistic expectations to no fault of their own.

-- it is not always possible to use a fancy breathing exercise in every situation.
-Some exercises are legit too fancy to be functional all the time – take example a breathing exercise that requires a lot of space and movement.
-While that might be great if you are outside or in the comfort of your home, it might be less ideal in the middle of a business meeting.
-With this in mind, it is important to have a few breathing exercises up your sleeve so that you have a few options to choose from.
+You know the saying “read the room”?
+It works perfectly here.
+It is not always possible to use a fancy breathing exercise in every situation.
+Some exercises are legit too fancy to be functional all the time.
+Take example a breathing exercise that requires a lot of space and movement.
+While it might be helpful to use if you are outside or in the comfort of your home, it might be less than ideal in the middle of a business meeting.
+With this in mind, it is important to have a few breathing exercises in your repertoire so that you have a few options to choose from.

 Lastly, not all breathing exercises are right for everyone.
 You know yourself best, so honour what your body and mind are telling you.
 With that being said, however, it is important to give breathing exercises a solid try by establishing a semi-regular practice over the course of a few weeks before giving up on them altogether.
 Healing and learning take time, so be open to the process.